LandonTClipp/lambda-docs/docs/public-cloud/on-demand/running-benchmark-gh200.md

     !!! note

-        If desired, you can update the value of `NAME_NGC` below to reflect the latest version of PyTorch^&reg;^.
+        If desired, you can update the value of `NAME_NGC` below to reflect the latest version of PyTorch®.
 This tutorial isn't pinned to a specific version.

     ```